imcf/psytricks/README.md

 To convert results to JSON and pass them back, just to parse it again in Python.
 Really? 🧐

+Or, not sure if that's any better, implementing an HTTP REST API in plain PowerShell?!? 🫣

 ### ✅ Yes.
 We.
 Are

 *And the package name was chosen to reflect this.*

-To be very clear: performance is abysmal, but this is *not at all* an issue for us.
-Abysmal, as in: for every wrapped call a full (new) PowerShell process needs to be instantiated, usually taking something like 1-2 seconds. ⏱
+To be very clear: performance of the wrapper script is abysmal, but this is *not at all* an issue for us.
+Abysmal, as in: for every wrapped call a full (new) PowerShell process needs to be instantiated, usually taking something like 1-2 seconds. ⏳

-However, the frequency of calls is also *very* low in our use case - not more than a handful per minute, and that's already the peak.
-Therefore, having a robust way of interacting with the Citrix platform outnumbers all other arguments. 🍹
+The REST interface provides a much better performance, at the cost of some additional setup.
+If you're happy to take on this approach, the package offers a very smooth experience. 🎢🎡

-## Installation
+## 🛠🚧 Installation

 ### Prerequisites